w31r4/gokill/README.md

 This project is a complete rewrite and modernization of the original [gkill](https://github.com/heppu/gkill), rebuilt from the ground up with modern Go, [Bubble Tea](https://github.com/charmbracelet/bubbletea), and fuzzy search capabilities.

+For a Chinese version of this document, see: `README_zh.md`.

 ## Installation

 Ensure you have a working Go environment.
 You can install `gokill` with `go install`: